cybergalactic/PythonVehicleSimulator/README.md

-        shipClarke83.py         - Ship, linear maneuvering model specified by L, B and T using the Clarke (1983) formulas supply.py               - Offshore supply vessel controlled by tunnel thrusters and main propellers, L = 76.2 m tanker.py               - Tanker, rudder-controlled ship model including shallow water effects, L = 304.8 m remus100.py             - Cylinder-shaped AUV controlled by a rudder, stern planes and a propeller, L = 1.6 m
+        shipClarke83.py         - Ship, linear maneuvering model specified by L, B and T using the Clarke (1983) formulas supply.py               - Offshore supply vessel controlled by tunnel thrusters and main propellers, L = 76.2 m tanker.py               - Tanker, rudder-controlled ship model including shallow water effects, L = 304.8 m remus100.py             - Cylinder-shaped AUV controlled by a rudder, stern planes and a propeller, L = 1.6 m torpedo.py              - Cylinder-shaped torpedo controlled by a rudder, stern planes and a propeller, L = 1.6 m

 For more information about the mathematical modeling of marine craft and methods for guidance, navigation, and control, please consult: